How to get help with funeral costs

 It is available to a spouse or civil partner of the person who has died.

-To apply you must be under the state pension age and your spouse or partner must have paid 25 weeks of National Insurance contributions or died in a work-related disease or accident.
+To apply you must be under the state pension age, living in the UK when your partner died, and your spouse or partner must have paid 25 weeks of National Insurance contributions or died in a work-related disease or accident.

 A claim must be made within three months of the funeral by completing a Bereavement Support Payment pack.
 You can still claim up to 21 months after the death, however any payments will be less.